leejo/leejo.github.io/_posts/2016-05-01-roaming_with_a_mondo_card.md

     NON-STERLING TRANSACTIO     0.02
     NON-STERLING TRANSACTIO     4.09

 That's a total of £14.17 collected by my card issuer for doing nothing.
-Real FA fees[^3], collected before they even charge me interest for using the credit card.
+Fees collected before they charge me interest for using the credit card.
 Now, I could have exchanged some currency for Bahraini Dinar before I went but I would have been fleeced on the exchange rate and had to pay a commission fee - ***if*** I could find a bureau de change that had the currency.
 What's more, I'd probably have ended up with some foreign currency left over when I got back, another cost.

 When I moved abroad I decided to keep my UK accounts open, they're useful to have in one case (a UK credit card) and essential in the other (NI contributions from my current account).
 As I still use the credit card I've ended up paying approximately £400 on non-sterling + cash fees over the past three years.
 Most are non-sterling transaction fees, they're typically small charges, but they add up.